ckan/ckan/doc/contributing/cli.rst

      export CKAN_INI=\ |/path/to/ckan.ini|

-  You may also run the ckan comman in the same directory as a file named 'development.ini' (which will be used as the CKAN config file).
+  You may also run the ckan command in the same directory as a file named 'development.ini' (which will be used as the CKAN config file).
 You will not be required to use --config or -c in this case also

 .. parsed-literal::

    ckan -c |/path/to/ckan.ini| user list